inducer/modepy/README.rst

 modepy
 ======

-:mod:`modepy` helps you create well-behaved high-order discretizations on simplices (i.e. triangles and tetrahedra).
+modepy helps you create well-behaved high-order discretizations on simplices (i.e. triangles and tetrahedra).
 These are a key building block for high-order unstructured discretizations, as often used in a finite element context.